Signal Processing to Reduce Dark Noise Impact in Precision Timing: Introduction

 \section{Introduction}

-In the 1990's the LHC community turned to designing experiments capable of a $\sim2$ order of magnitude increase in interaction rates over the SppS and Tevatron colliders.
-This enabled covering the full allowed Higgs Mass range since the Energy Frontier at hadron colliders is extended by increased luminosity.
+In the 1990's the Large Hadron Collider (LHC) community turned to designing experiments capable of a $\sim2$ order of magnitude increase in interaction rates over the SppS and Tevatron colliders \cite{Shiltsev}.
+This enabled covering the full allowed Higgs Mass range- supplementing the beam energy increase available at the pre-existing LHC ring with unprecedented luminosity.
 In addition to the demands on trigger sophistication and sensor robustness that come with higher luminosity a notion that enters design for the High Luminosity LHC (HL-LHC) and future colliders is "End of Life Performance".

 Rather than designing signal processing with a sole focus on optimal performance under Day-1 conditions, we introduce also tools which address the performance degradation of sensors after extended exposure to radiation.
 In this paper we introduce a technique that mitigates (timing) performance degradation due to low frequency noise in radiation damaged SiPMs .